 “Travelling with senior citizens was as young-spirited and carefree as my travels years ago with my children” ~ Bharathi Ashok Jain

 This holiday transported me to my good old days!
 That’s how strong and genuine the affection between everyone on the group was.
 Indeed, if you ask my most memorable moment it would be the fact that each member, including the trip leader, would eat breakfast , lunch and dinner together.
 Everyone used to wait for everyone , everyday.
 It was a beautiful feeling.
 This is a must-have experience!

-If you’re a young-spirited senior or want to give the gift of travel to a family member or friend who is, CLICK HERE to view our upcoming list of trips for the Golden Club.
+If you’re a young-spirited senior or want to give the gift of travel to a family member or friend who is, CLICK HERE to view our upcoming list of trips.